 As you identify these leverage points in your work, take the extra time to approach them deliberately.
 If it's an interface, integrate half a dozen clients against the mocked implementation.
 If it's a data model, represent half a dozen real scenarios.
 If it's stateful, exercise the failure modes, check the consistency behaviors, and establish performance benchmarks resembling your production scenario.

 Take everything you've learned, and pull it into a technical specification document that you socialize across your team.
 Gather industry feedback from peers.
 Even after you begin implementation, listen to reality's voice and remain open to changes.

 One of the hidden powers of investing in leverage points is that you don't need total organizational alignment to do it.
 To write a technical vision or roll out a best practice, you need that sort of buy-in, which is why I recommend starting with leverage points.
 However, if you've exhausted the accessible impact from leverage points, it may be time to move on to driving broader organizational alignment.

-Effective organizations marshall the majority of their efforts towards a shared vision.
-If you plot every project, every technical decision really, as a vector on a grid, the more those vectors point in the same direction, the more you’ll accomplish over time.
-Conversely, some of the most impressive engineers I’ve worked with created vectors with an extraordinary magnitude but a misaligned direction, and ultimately harmed their organization as they attempted to lead it.
+Effective organizations marshal the majority of their efforts towards a shared vision.
+If you plot every technical decision as a vector on a grid, the more those vectors point in the same direction, the more you'll accomplish over time.
+Conversely, some of the most impressive engineers I've worked with created vectors with an extraordinary magnitude but a misaligned direction.
+Ultimately those engineers harmed their organizations in their attempts to lead it.

 Your fundamental tools for aligning technical vectors are:

 - Give direct feedback.
-When folks run into misalignment, the first answer is often process change, but instead start with simply giving direct feedback to the individuals who you believe are misaligned.
-As much as they’re missing your context, you’re missing theirs, and a kind, clear conversation can often prevent years of unnecessary process.
+When folks run into misalignment, the first answer is often process change, but instead, start with simply giving direct feedback to the individuals who you believe are misaligned.
+As much as they're missing your context, you're missing theirs, and a quick conversation can often prevent years of unnecessary process.